 my path to user experience

 My entry to UX came while working, of all places, at a nonprofit children's blindness prevention program.
 A shiny new database, custom-built for my team, was delivered to us with every feature on our wish list.

 And we all disliked it.

-Most of the team insisted they were inept and that's why it was so challenging, but once I observed my teammates using the database, I could see where tricky areas slowed them down.
+Most of the team insisted they were personally inept and that's why it was so challenging to use.
+Once I observed my teammates using the database, I could see where tricky areas in the design slowed them down.

 I wanted to help, and thus began my path into user experience.

-Now, I'm a full-time UX designer currently based in Missouri.
-I'm working on my master's degree in Human-Computer Interaction and Design from the University of California, Irvine.
-I love learning and talking about UX, so I'm also building a UX community as a founding member and director of UXPA Mid-Missouri.
+Now, as a UX designer and researcher, I've designed experiences for nonprofits, start-ups and global companies.
+I completed a master's degree in Human-Computer Interaction and Design from the University of California, Irvine in 2018.
+I love learning and talking about UX, so I am active in UX communities and was a founding member and director of UXPA Mid-Missouri.

 I'm interested in technology use in social spaces, humanitarian initiatives and designing products that help people become better.
-In the free time I don't have until my graduation in September 2018, you won't find me tending my verdant collection of large tropical plants, watching movies with my family, or swooning over mid-century interiors.
+In my free time, you’ll find me tending my verdant collection of large tropical plants, watching movies with my family, or swooning over mid-century interiors.